engteam14/website2/markdowns/Change Report.md

 [View Commit](https://github.com/engteam14/documentation2/commit/9917596fb638bba0fef114d818e3e53afa3145e5)

 A further inconsistency we noted was the lack of clarity between ‘points’ and ‘XP’.
 The team felt it was best to merge the two so we ended up merging the two and using ‘XP’ for both.
+We changed this to avoid confusion between documentation and implementation and ensure time wasn't wasted by implementing two systems for one requirement.

 # Method Selection and Planning